-NCESP elections will be held at the 2013 NEA Representative Assembly in Atlanta, GA during the July 1, 2013 NCESP General Membership meeting in Room B401-402.
-Please allow us to introduce you to our candidates for the upcoming elections.
+NCESP elections were held at the 2013 NEA Representative Assembly in Atlanta, GA during the July 1, 2013 NCESP General Membership meeting in Room B401-402.
+Below are the resulting election results and previously posted candidate statements.

 NCESP Presidential Candidate Statements

 Laura Montgomery ELECTED

 It is important that the ESP voice continues to be heard at NEA.
 There are many issues facing our Council and it is imperative that we have the strongest voice possible.
 Let me continue to be that voice for you.
 As your NCESP president, I have a track record of knowing the issues.

 I will tackle those tough and challenging issues to keep the Council moving forward.
 I am dedicated to keeping the ESP voice at NEA.
 I have the courage and the leadership skills to advocate directly for all 470,000 ESP members across this country.
 I need your support for us to be strong in our collective advocacy for our ESP membership.
 Please consider supporting me in this endeavor, so that we can work together as we move forward.

 A proud union member advocate of 23 years, I have tirelessly represented my fellow ESP, extraordinary workers…doing essential work every day.
 Moving forward, NCESP members need an experienced leader ready to listen to our collective voice, helping ESP weather difficult times.
 One who will provide us with the knowledge and stability needed as the attacks on public education escalate.
 NCESP needs a leader ready to work collaboratively with NEA, as we strive to elevate ESP careers, promoting the vital role ESP play in education and in our communities ESP are at risk…Political action is necessary to protect our careers.
 A former NEA Director, I bring experience to lobby for NCESP, representing our position on educational issues impacting students, our futures and public education.
 In Solidarity…